StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 }
 ```

 ## What's the tech diff?
-(Compared with Edge / Safari)
+(Compared with Edge / Safari / Firefox)

 #### Windows

 Edge uses `MediaFoundationRenderer` to call `MediaFoundation` (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.

+Firefox (>= 120, experimental, need to manually set `media.wmf.hevc.enabled=1` to enable the feature) uses DXVA MFT (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.

-Chromium uses `D3D11VideoDecoder` to call `D3D11VA` (no need to install anything) to finish the HEVC HW decoding which is the same tech behind video players like `VLC`.
+Chrome uses `D3D11VideoDecoder` to call `D3D11VA` (no need to install anything) to finish the HEVC HW decoding which is the same tech behind video players like `VLC`.

 #### macOS

+Edge and Chrome use the same decoding implementations on macOS.

-Safari and Chromium use the same `VideoToolbox` to finish the HEVC HW decoding.
+Safari and Chrome use the same `VideoToolbox` to finish the HEVC HW decoding.

 ## How to verify HEVC hardware support is enabled?